-The results — displayed below in a printable chart you can use when shopping — reveal a wide range of options for earth-friendly sleep.
+The results — displayed below in a printable chart — reveal a wide range of options for earth-friendly beds.

 To view our complete printable comparison chart, click the image below.

 The factors we considered when assessing the environmental-friendliness and sustainability include the following keystones.

 The length of the company supply chain describes the distance materials are shipped before and after the mattress is manufactured.
 In all cases, the sustainable mattress companies in our list assemble their products in the United States, minimizing the post-manufacturing shipping burden.
 Shorter shipping distances contribute fewer CO2 emissions to the atmosphere.
 Several of the companies — including Saatva, Loom & Leaf (owned by Saatva), ZenHaven (owned by Saatva), Tuft & Needle, and Casper — use materials processed in the U.S.

 Carbon Emissions Offsets

 A second supply chain consideration is whether the mattress maker offsets their shipping and manufacturing carbon emissions with carbon credits or carbon sequestration programs, such as reforestation.
 Only Avocado and Brentwood Homes, which is owned by Avocado Brands, actively offset their company carbon emissions.